 At the end of each term the medication cabinet should be emptied.
 Parents will be contacted by the Medical Needs Manager and asked to come in and collect any unused/unwanted medication.
 If medication is not collected it will be destroyed and disposed of.
-When medication is handed back to the parents or destroyed it needs to be entered on the Medication Disposal/Collection Log exactly what has been handed back or destroyed.
-If it has been destroyed, enter the name of the witness and get them to sign the entry - the police take any leftover medication to the local chemist for destruction.
+When medication is handed back to the parents or destroyed it needs to be entered on the Medication Disposal/Collection Log with exactly what has been handed back or destroyed.
+If it has been destroyed, enter the name of the witness and get them to sign the entry - the Medical Needs Manager can take any leftover medication to the local chemist for destruction but must take a log of the medication being destroyed to be signed by the chemist.